-Role of the leaders-
+Role of the leaders:

-- Plan an effective and varied schedule of monitoring including moderation, which is triangulated through our in school and MAT moderation, so that we know - Respond quickly and supportively to all barriers preventing outstanding implementation and impact in Mathematics. - Support staff to identify potential barriers and plan effective and quantifiable interventions. - Use assessment information to provide effective CPD and challenge. - Provide clear updates to the LCGB link governor, Headteacher and SLT.
+- Plan an effective and varied schedule of monitoring including moderation, which is triangulated through in school and MAT moderation. - Respond quickly and supportively to all barriers preventing outstanding implementation and impact in Mathematics. - Support staff to identify potential barriers and plan effective and quantifiable interventions. - Use assessment information to provide effective CPD and challenge. - Provide clear updates to the LCGB link governor, Headteacher and SLT.

-Monitoring consists of;
+Monitoring consists of:

-- Book scrunities
+- Book scrutiny

 - Lesson observations (formal and drop-in)

 - Pupil discussions

 - Moderation (internal and external)

 - External teaching reviews